 GMRS seems to be the communication method of choice for most off-road enthusiasts these days.
-If you’re going the GMRS route, then there isn’t a more powerful FCC-approved addition to your arsenal than the Midland USA 40 watt GMRS MXT400 MicroMobile two-way radio.
+If you’re going the GMRS route, then our pick for the GMRS addition to your communications arsenal is hands down the Midland USA 40 watt GMRS MXT400 MicroMobile two-way radio.

 In October of 2019, Midland USA became our latest gear sponsor.
 They sent us two MXT400 Micro Mobile radios for our adventures.
 (Thank you, Midland!)